Don't miss our illustrators in residence at 15 Floral Street!

 Up first is Frida Wannerberger who's worked for Pringle of Scotland, as well as Elle, A Magazine, Harper's Bazaar and Lula.
 December will see painter and illustrator Poppy Waddilove whose dreamlike images have been featured on Vogue Digital, Grazia and The Edit, followed by Connie Lim who's worked for brands like Guerlain and Bulgari.
 The series will conclude with artist, director and longtime SHOWstudio collaborator Rei Nadal, who's used her unique eye working for Gareth Pugh and Primal Scream and Jenifer Corker who creates intricate embroidered illustrations.

-The pop-up is closed on Mondays, but open Tuesday-Friday 11AM-7PM and Saturday-Sunday 12 PM-6 PM.
+The pop-up is open Tuesday-Friday 11AM-7PM and Saturday-12 PM-6 PM.
+We are closed Sunday and Monday.
 See the schedule below and make sure to come by, or shop the artists' work online on SHOWstudio x MACHINE-A.

 Frida Wannerberger